Portland Street Cemetery

 - Hon.
 Charles N. Cogswell, (1797- 1844), state representative and state senator, grew up on Portland Street and lived on Main Street.
 He was one of the earliest Berwick Academy graduates, an 1814 Bowdoin graduate, and a law partner of Judge William Allen Hayes.
 Their office was upstairs over the Parks Store.
 Read more about Charles Cogswell.

 - Samuel Parks (1784-1865) ran the Parks Store on Main Street for many years along with his family.
 The store's next owner, Alonzo Stackpole (1830-1880), is also buried here.
-The store later contained Flynn's News and now Asia Café and Portico Realty.
+The store later contained Flynn's News and other small local businesses.
 Read more about the Parks Store.

-- Abner Oakes -- Attorney and judge who lived on Academy Street, his office was where P. Gagnon & Son. now is, in a little building later moved to Norton Street.
+- Abner Oakes -- Attorney and judge who lived on Academy Street, his office was on Main Street in a little building later moved to Norton Street.
 Oakes presided over a murder case in 1854, and later helped rebuild the town after the 1870 fire.